 Only suitable for certain materials (e.g., aluminum)

-- Steel letter/number stamp
+- Steel letter/number stamps

 - Metal spoon (preferably stainless steel or silver-plated)